huafu/ember-enhanced-router/README.md

         `this.resource` instead of `this.route`.

 * Once you're done defining your routes, call `.toRouter()` to generate and export the router expected by Ember.
-It'll use the first parameter to extend Ember.Router and create the Router, so it's a good place to define for example the location type.
+It'll use all the parameter to extend `Ember.Router` and create the Router, so it's a good place to define for example the location type, and/or add some mixins such as Google Analytics from `ember-cli-google-analytics`.

 * To update the `document.title` automatically taking care of the bindings and all, you need to insert the `document-title` component in your `application` template: `{{document-title}}`.
 By default, it'll